haroutboujakjian/Vuesalize/documentation/README.md

 ### Stacked Bar Chart

-Occassionally, it's easier to compare groups by stacking them in one bar.
+Occasionally, it's easier to compare groups by stacking them in one bar.
 Here is a simple example that constructs a stacked bar chart

 ```html